Project Fail: Lessons learned from failed and abandoned projects as a Software Developer, Part 2

 The Planning factor

-A plan is simply a map of where a given project is headed and it paints a picture of the end from the beginning.
-We already know that without a plan in a software project, one plans to fail as mentioned in Part 1.
-My personal experience with making software project plans is that when assumptions are made, especially in the minds of the stakeholders and these assumptions are not written down, that's the beginning of failure.
+A plan is simply a map of where a given project is headed, and it paints a picture of the end from the beginning.
+We already know that without a plan in a software project, one is planning to fail.
+My experience with making software project plans is that when assumptions are made, especially in the minds of the stakeholders, and these assumptions are not written down, that's the beginning of failure.

-Several tools at our disposal can help in planning and I have realized, that once the planning phase is intentional in writing all these things down, the outcome is a much clearer and valuable product.
-These tools include; Asana, Monday.com, Jira, Trello, etc.
+Several tools at our disposal can help in planning, and I have realized that once the planning phase is intentional, in writing all these things down, the outcome is a much clearer and valuable product.
+You can begin with ChatGPT and create a great plan you can always build on.

 To be continued.....